higherkindness/rules_scala/docs/newdocs/scala_versions.md

 )
 ```

 It is possible to use a different `ScalaConfiguration` on different build targets.
 All you need to do is specify a different one in the `scala` attribute.
+If no `scala` attribute is specified, the `default_scala` bound to in your `WORKSPACE` is used.

 For example: